DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-It is good practice to just have one administrator account for one PC and have that account span on multiple PCs.
-Whenever you set up a new PC/VM make sure to enable administrator account.
+It is good practice to use a single administrator account for each PC and to have that account apply across multiple PCs.
+When setting up a new PC or VM, be sure to enable the administrator account.
 <br>
 <br>